Paprzyca coat of arms: History

+Origin legend

 "From the Czech, this coat of arms was to be brought to Poland by Bolesław the Chaste, and this is how it was to be acquired: "A lady was told that a maid had bore three sons, and she not only had her suspected of adultery on this occasion (understanding that with one husband so many children can not be) but also punished her severely.
 It came about thanks to the Divine cause, who defends the innocent, that the same lady gave birth to nine sons quickly.
 Whether then, whether ashamed or afraid of some lousy disagreement with her husband, she ordered a serving woman to have eight sons in a near river drowned, one of them only left to raise.
 At that time, her husband was not at home, but for the preparation of God, he came when the serving woman was carrying the children to their sad fate.
 He asked her: what are you carrying?
 She answered - I am carrying pups to drown.
 The husband looked inside out of curiosity if there was no one fit for game hunting; then he saw the children and learned everything.
 Secretly he ordered the miller to raise the sons.
 When they grew up, he guests and neighbours to a feast, and after feeding them he asked them as to what that a mother deserved who would kill her children, All judged her death worthy; Only then the father says: let my puppies stand here: they bring eight boys, all in the same coloring, vividness and complexity, almost all equal height.
 He explained to all those who have been invited what happened to them and, turning to his wife, he says - for this sin, you worthy of punishment much more significant, only God has kept you from sin through me; for this, thank him for his holy providence.
-Is it then for the sons in remembrance of this revolution or the miller who raised them as a reward, the shape of the coat of arms, the authors disagree."
+Is it then for the sons in remembrance of this revolution or the miller who raised them as a reward, the shape of the coat of arms was chosen, the authors disagree."